-In addition to that, our alumni, more than any other society of Ohio University, have been called to a higher purpose—the purpose of leadership, for our country and for our soldiers.
+Our alumni are stationed and living all across the world.
+Bobcat Battalion alumni have been called to a higher purpose—the purpose of leadership, for our country and for our soldiers.

 "Bobcat Battalion provided me leadership and management skills that allowed me to step into the Army and be successful.
 From leading a tank platoon in an Armor battalion in Cold War Europe, commanding a unit in Desert Storm, and commanding units in Operation Joint Endeavor in the Balkans, lessons learned from ROTC at Ohio University served me well.
 Hoooah!"